-ANNEX 1 (PROPOSITION 24 - CONTINUED) 4: Regulations for World, Olympic and Paralympic Title Competitions 4234 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the aAssociation corresponding to the new nationality shall register with ITTF through this new Association.
+4: Regulations for World, Olympic and Paralympic Title Competitions 4.2.3.4 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the aAssociation corresponding to the new nationality shall register with ITTF through this new Association.
 A player is considered as registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier.
-4235 Such player shall not represent the new Association before 3 years after the date of registration, if the player is under the age of 15 when registered, but only 1 year after the date of registration if the player has never represented another aAssociation.
-4236 Players being 15 years of age or older at the date of registration cannot represent their new Association at World Junior Youth Championships except that a player having participated already in World Junior / Youth Championships shall retain his or her eligibility.
+4.2.3.5 Such player shall not represent the new Association before 3 years after the date of registration, if the player is under the age of 15 when registered, bu only 1 year after the date of registration if the player has never represented another aAssociation.
+4.2.3.6 Players being 15 years of age or older at the date of registration canno represent their new Association at World Junior Youth Championships excep that a player having participated already in World Junior / Youth Championships shall retain his or her eligibility.
 4.2.4 Entry Fees 4.2.4.1 The entry fees shall be US\$50 for each entry in a team event, US\$30 for each pair in a doubles event and US\$15 for each entry in a singles event.
-4242 The entry fees shall be paid to the organisers at the time of entry and shall be shared equally between the organisers and the ITTF.
-4.2.4.3 Fees for entries from an Association are due from that Association and shall always be payable, except that the Board of Directors may waive the fees where an Association is prevented from participating in the Championships by circumstances outside its control.
-Qualification and Entries 425 4.2.5.1 The intention of an Association qualified to enter teams or players shall be notified to the organisers and the ITTF in a preliminary notification form provided by the Secretariat; the closing date for the receipt of this form shall be not later than 4 calendar months before the start of the Championships.
+4.2.4.2 The entry fees shall be paid to the organisers at the time of entry and shall be shared equally between the organisers and the ITTF.
+4 .2.4.3 4.2.5 Qualification and Entries 4.2.5.1 The intention of an Association qualified to enter teams or players shall be notified to the organisers and the ITTF in a preliminary notification form provided by the Secretariat; the closing date for the receipt of this form shall be not later than 4 calendar months before the start of the Championships.
 4252 Information shall be distributed, together with the prospectus, by the Competition Department and entries shall be submitted as required.
-4253 Two sets of these entry forms shall be returned to the organisers and one set to the Secretariat: the closing date for the receipt of these forms shall be not later than 2 calendar months before the start of the Championships.
-4254 An Association may nominate up to 4 qualified boys and up to 4 qualified girls players.
-4255 An Association shall rank its nominated players and pairs in order of playing strength, which shall be consistent with their current ranking in the World Junior Ranking List.
+4.2.5.3 Two sets of these entry forms shall be returned to the organisers and one se to the Secretariat; the closing date for the receipt of these forms shall be no later than 2 calendar months before the start of the Championships.
+4.2.5.4 4.2.5.5